 1. Creating a Build

-• Select the application version you want to deploy.
+• Select the project version you want to deploy.

 • Click the Create Build button and follow the prompts to configure build settings, including adding metadata or tags.